Eligible without & subject to further assessment Blue Badges

-- Drives a vehicle regularly, has a severe disability in both arms and is unable to operate, or has considerable difficulty in operating, all or some types of parking meter; or
+- A person who drives a vehicle regularly, has a severe disability in both arms and is unable to operate, or has considerable difficulty in operating, all or some types of parking meter; or

-- Experience very considerable difficulty whilst walking; which may include very considerable psychological distress.
+- Experience very considerable difficulty whilst walking, which may include very considerable psychological distress; or

-- Is at risk of serious harm when walking; or pose, when walking, a risk of serious harm to any other person.
+- Be at risk of serious harm when walking, or pose, when walking, a risk of serious harm to any other person.

-- A child (under the age of 3) who, on account of a condition, must always be accompanied by bulky medical equipment which cannot be carried around with the child without great difficulty;
+- A child who, due to a condition, must always be accompanied by bulky medical equipment which cannot be carried around with the child without great difficulty

-- A child (under the age of 3) who, on account of a condition, must always be kept near a motor vehicle so that, if necessary, treatment for that condition can be given in the vehicle or the child can be taken quickly in the vehicle to a place where such treatment can be given.
+- A child who, due to a condition, must always be kept near to a motor vehicle so that treatment for that condition can be given in the vehicle if necessary, or the child can be taken quickly in the vehicle to a place where such treatment can be given.